 9.1 The Principal shall first follow the due process procedures set forth in Section 8 above.
-If, after following the due process procedures in Section 8, the Principal believes that a student should be suspended for more than ten (10) school days or expelled, the Principal shall refer the matter to the CMT.

-9.2 Prior to sending the referral, but in no instance longer than ten (10) school days after the suspension began, the Principal shall meet with the parent to discuss the charges against the student and the proposed discipline.
+If, after following the due process procedures in Section 8, the Principal believes that a student should be suspended for more than ten (10) school days or expelled, the Principal may make the initial decision and shall meet with the student's parent-~~or guardian~~ to discuss the charges against the student and the proposed discipline within five (5) school days after the suspension or expulsion began.
+If requested in writing, the Principal shall also notify the non-custodial parent of the suspension or expulsion as outlined in Section 8.2 of this policy.
 A suspension may not extend beyond ten (10) school days unless the student and the student's parent have been given a reasonable opportunity to meet with the Principal and respond to the allegations and proposed disciplinary action.